TheMythologist/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UiClassDiagram.puml" alt="Structure of the UI Component"/>

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonTablePanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts, e.g. `CommandBox`, `ResultDisplay`, `PersonTablePanel`, `StatusBarFooter`, etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class, which captures the commonalities between classes that represent parts of the visible GUI.

-The `UI` component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
+The `UI` component uses the JavaFX UI framework.
+The layout of these UI parts is defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2526S1-CS2103T-F13-4/tp/master/src/main/java/greynekos/greybook/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2526S1-CS2103T-F13-4/tp/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,

 - executes user commands using the `Logic` component.
 - listens for changes to `Model` data so that the UI can be updated with the modified data.
 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-- depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+- depends on some classes in the `Model` component, as it displays the `Person` object residing in the `Model`.

 ### Logic component